Partido Independiente de Color: The Platt Amendment

 The Platt Amendment was used by the PIC much the same way they used the social constructs described by Alejandro de la Fuente.
 When the Morúa law was passed the party leaders sent a petition to Washington DC.
 The PIC wished to invoke the third article of the Platt Amendment.
 The third article of the Platt Amendment states that the US will protect the life, property, and individual liberty of citizens of Cuba.
 This plea for US help shows the PIC again being willing to call upon constructs not necessarily meant for them.
 The petition to President Taft asked: “to accept our most solemn protest in the name of the Independent Party of Color against outrages against our persons and our rights by the armed forces of the Cuban Government”.
-(Perez,(2),151) By calling upon the Platt Amendment the PIC was trying to do to the US government what they did to the Cuban Universities.
+By calling upon the Platt Amendment the PIC was trying to do to the US government what they did to the Cuban Universities.
 They appealed to the idealistic words that the United States had put on paper to collect on these values.
 The United States did not accept the plea of the PIC.

 The uprising of 1912

+This cartoon, titled "A Current Sport," appeared in the newspaper La Discusión on June 8, 1912, and alludes to the cooperation between the United States and white Cubans in suppressing the Black movement.
+A U.S. sailor and a white Cuban soldier are playing soccer with the heads of Estenoz and Ivonnet, leaders of the Independent Party of Color.
+The caption reads: "Is this how 'football' will be played in Oriente?"

 By 1912, the PIC's attempts at reform of the existing system had been ended and they had been effectively expelled from the political arena.
 The movement was no longer able to express their views through the existing political system.
 In addition, their appeal for support under article II of the Platt Amendment had also been rejected by the US government.
 As a result of political disenfranchisement, protests were mobilized through Oriente province and Cuba more generally.
 These protests and the disruption to the socioeconomic status quo were depicted through racially charged ways in newspapers such as El Día which described the protest and the broader movement which it represented as:

 a racist uprising, an uprising of blacks, in other words, an enormous danger… Such uprisings are moved by hatred, and their purpose is negative, perverse; they are only conceived by something as black as hatred.
 They do not try to win but to hurt, to destroy, to harm, and they do not have any purpose.
 And they follow the natural bent of all armed people without aim and driven by atavistic, brutal instincts and passions: they devote themselves to robbery, pillage, murder, and rape.
 These are, in all parts and latitudes of the world, the characteristics of race struggles.